PatrickJS/PatrickJS-starter/README.md

 npm run e2e  # or protractor
 ```

-# Contributing
-You can include more examples as components but they must introduce a new concept such as `Home` component (separate folders), and Todo (services).
-I'll accept pretty much everything so feel free to open a Pull-Request

 # TypeScript
 > To take full advantage of TypeScript with autocomplete you would have to install it globally and use an editor with the correct TypeScript plugins.